 This post may contain affiliate links for which I may earn a small commission if items are purchased via the link.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

+Just as Rarotonga, there are just a few family and kid friendly accommodations in Aitutaki.
 We stayed at the Aretai Villas.
 There are only a handful of villas on the property, and each is huge!
-This is the best family hotels/accommodations in Aitutaki when traveling with kids.
+This is the best family hotel/accommodations in Aitutaki when traveling with kids.
 Ours had 2 bedrooms, 2 baths, kitchen, dining room, living room and a huge deck overlooking the ocean.
 The yard was nice and perfect for kids to wander and play.
 Since the majority of hotels on the island don’t allow kids, each villa here had families with young kids which is perfect if you have kids.

 The beach in front of our villa was calm, with clear water.
 You can see lots of coral and fish swimming around.
 Milana was able to go play on the beach by herself, without us having to be nearby.
 All the local kids wandered around on their own, how nice it would be to live in a place this safe!
 Definitely bring some beach toys.
 I highly recommend these collapsible buckets.
 They take up very little space and you can use them over and over again on all your trips.
 I know people who buy the sand toys when they arrive, then leave them there but that is such a waste.
 Especially since you’ll be hard pressed to find a store that sells them in Aitutaki and even if you do, they don’t need the plastic waste when you leave.